mfong4151/easy-seeds/README.md

 # easy_seeds
-Easy seeder for rails seed projects.
-Allows use of csv files in rails seeding
+Easy seedes for Ruby on Rails projects.
+Allows the use of csv files for bulk seeding.

 # The Upshot